Mara-Li/Knitting-bot/README.md

 - When a thread is created
 - When the bot join the server.
 Note that it needs the permissions to see the thread to add members.

-The bot will also remove user that lost the perm to see the thread.
-Normally, discord will remove the user from the thread, but it's not always the case.

 For some optimization purpose, the bot will first @role when a thread is created (or when it joins a server).
 After, it will check if some user (that don't have role/allowed role) can see the thread and add them.
 Moreover, if there are no role in the server, the bot process on the members instead.